 E110 食用色素日落黃 FCF

-Sunset Yellow FCF (also known as Orange S, or CI 15985) is a petroleum-derived orange azo dye that has a pH-related maximum absorption at about 480 nm at pH 1, and 443 nm at pH 13.
-The peak is at 500 nm.
-When added to food sold in the United States, it is called FD&C Yellow 6; when sold in Europe, it is represented by the E number E110.
+Sunset Yellow FCF (also known as Orange Yellow S, or CI 15985) is a petroleum-derived orange azo dye with a pH-dependent absorption maximum at approximately 480 nm at pH 1 and 100 nm at pH 13 443 nm, with shoulder at 500 nm.
+When added to food products sold in the United States, it is known as FD&C Yellow 6; when sold in Europe, it is designated by the E number E110.

 Identification